josekron/subscribator-go/README.md

 A simple project to handle the subscription renewals from different providers (Itunes, Google, Stripe).

+Also:

-Also, to understand better the use of the goroutines.
+- Understand better the use of the goroutines.
+- Convert string json to struct.

 ### Description ###